programmfabrik/easydb-documentation/en/webfrontend/userprefs/loginscreen/loginscreen.md

 | Always directly Load the login page | Activate this checkbox if you want to always get the login dialog when you call the easydb. ||
 | Stay logged in (for 1 week) | Activate this checkbox if you want to stay logged in every week for easydb. ||
 | Language | If this setting is activated, a selection menu appears in the upper right corner, in which a language selection can be made.
 The language setting refers to the language of the system |

+## Text and information for users

+Texts with information for users can be displayed in the login screen (as shown in the screenshot above).
+Above the fields for username and password is space for a welcome text.
+If required there is space for another information text on the left aside the login.
+The texts can be defined in the [Basic configuration](.../.../administration/base-config/base-config.html#login) by an easydb administrator.

 ## Access for anonymous users (guests)